-Finma S.A.I.F. and Techinst S.A., a group of companies controlled by San Faustin in which the Company had a 33% share ownership and other affiliates of San Faustin had the remaining share ownership, provided administrative and legal support services to San Faustin's affiliates in Argentina, including Argentine affiliates of Ternium.
-Fees accrued for these services amounted to \$8.0 million in 2021, \$6.0 million in 2020 and \$8.4 million in 2019.
+Finma S.A.I.F., a company controlled by San Faustin in which the Company has a 33% share ownership and other affiliates of San Faustin have the remaining share ownership, provided administrative and legal support services to San Faustin's affiliates in Argentina, including Argentine affiliates of Ternium.
+Fees accrued for these services amounted to \$11.6 million in 2022, \$8.0 million in 2021 and \$6.0 million in 2020.